macimax/WIKI_STEPMANIA/Customization.md

 StepMania 5.2 uses a different noteskin system, where a single noteskin can support multiple games by containing graphics for their respective notes.
 Hence, noteskins for 5.2 are not stored in game-specific subfolders.

 ## Announcers
-Announcers are used to provide voice clips triggered by specific screens, in-game events, etc.
+Announcers are used to provide voice clips triggered by specific screens, in-game events, etc. Announcers are compatible with any version of StepMania, for example an announcer created for StepMania 3.9 will still work in StepMania 5.